briancalma/PushManager/README.md

 2. Install CURL https://curl.haxx.se/
 3. Clone or download this project :).
 4. CakePHP 2.x App
+5. Dont forget to setup and install your service worker.

 ### Installing
 1. Extract the zip version of this project.